Superstition - Supernatural Beliefs

 Top 10 Superstitions

-The 10 most popular superstitions include:
+The 10 most common superstitions include:

 - Itchy palms refer to someone who is greedy or a left itchy palm may mean that money is coming your way.